filecoin-project/builtin-actors/README.md

 make set-version VERSION=7.1.1
 ```

-Finally, commit the version changes:
+Commit the version changes:

 ```bash
 git commit -a -m "Release $(make --quiet version)"
 ```

+Finally, create a PR to commit your changes, make sure your PR is approved and merged before move to the next step!

 ### 3: Publish Crates